 Chest x-ray characteristically shows diffuse, bilateral perihilar infiltrates, but 20 to 30% of patients have normal x-rays.

 Hypoxemia may be present even when chest x-ray shows no infiltrate; this finding can be an important clue to diagnosis.
-When pulse oximetry is abnormal, ABGs are often obtained to show severity of hypoxemia (including an increase in the alveolar-arterial oxygen gradient).
+When pulse oximetry is abnormal, arterial blood gas (ABG) measurements are often obtained to show severity of hypoxemia (including an increase in the alveolar-arterial oxygen gradient).

-Histopathologic demonstration of the organism is needed for confirmation of the diagnosis.
+Histopathologic demonstration of Pneumocystis jirovecii is needed for confirmation of the diagnosis.
 Methenamine silver, Giemsa, Wright-Giemsa, modified Grocott, Weigert-Gram, or monoclonal antibody stain is used.
+Polymerase chain reaction (PCR)-based detection can add to the diagnostic yield.
 Sputum specimens are usually obtained by induced sputum or bronchoscopy.
 Sensitivity ranges from 30 to 80% for induced sputum and is > 95% for bronchoscopy with bronchoalveolar lavage.

-Treatment is with trimethoprim/sulfamethoxazole (TMP/SMX) 4 to 5 mg/kg IV or po tid for 14 to 21 days.
+Treatment is with trimethoprim/sulfamethoxazole (TMP/SMX) 15 to 20 mg/kg IV or orally 3 times a day for 14 to 21 days.
 Treatment can be started before diagnosis is confirmed because P. jirovecii cysts persist in the lungs for weeks.
-Adverse effects of treatment are more common among patients with AIDS and include rash, neutropenia, hepatitis, and fever.
+Adverse effects of treatment are more common among patients with acquired immunodeficiency syndrome (AIDS) and include rash, neutropenia, hepatitis, and fever.

 Alternative regimens, which are also given for 21 days, are

 Atovaquone 750 mg orally 2 times a day